swip10/OPA/README.md

 ### configuration API keys

-At the root of the projet at folder name "config" and create a file config.py inside.
+At the root of the projet at folder name "config" and create a file config.ini inside.
 The config/config.py file should contain the following info:

 ```
+[API]
 BINANCE_API_KEY = 'put your api key here'
 BINANCE_API_SECRET = 'put the api scret here'
 ```